Disease Guide ·Wobbler Syndrome ·2026

 The Pre-Existing Trap

 Any documented gait abnormality, neck pain, or neurological symptom before enrollment makes this pre-existing and excluded.
-Even subtle notes like "mild ataxia" or "neck sensitivity" in vet records will trigger exclusion.
-Enroll your large-breed puppy early.
+Even subtle notes like "mild ataxia" or "neck sensitivity" trigger exclusion.
+Enroll large-breed puppies early.

 Red flag · Coverage